 Other abbreviations are made by removing most of a word or phrase, especially the vowels, and representing the rest normally in lower case letters with a full stop at the end.
 These are not common in formal writing, but there are some notable exceptions, including cm. and other measurements (“centimetre”), cp. (“compare”), ed. or eds. (“editor/s”), Mt. (“Mount”), pg. or p. (“page”), pto. (“please turn over”) and re. (“reference”).

 We find ed. or eds. in bibliographies after editor names (see 81.
 Tricky Word Contrasts 2, #11), pg. or p. before page numbers in citations and bibliographies (see 76.
 Tenses of Citation Verbs), pto. at the bottom of pages in important documents like forms and exam papers, and re. at the start of some formal letters.

 The other main type of abbreviation – the one that the rest of this post is about – is derived from words and phrases taken from another language, Latin.

 ABBREVIATIONS DERIVED FROM LATIN

-The Latin language is no longer spoken today, but it has had a major impact on English (see 45.
+The Latin language is no longer spoken today, but it has had a major impact on English.
+The language as a whole is full of words derived from Latin (see 45.
 Latin Clues to English Spelling, 108.
-Formal and Informal Words and 146.
-Some Important Prefix Types).
-English as a whole is full of words derived from Latin, while some special fields like law and philosophy sometimes use actual Latin expressions (e.g. de facto, a priori, inter alia).
+Formal and Informal Words, 146.
+Some Important Prefix Types and 172.
+Multi-Use Suffixes), while some special fields like law and philosophy sometimes use actual Latin expressions (e.g. de facto, a priori, inter alia).
 All types of academic writing use special abbreviations of Latin words.
 Here are the most common ones: